 Many manufacturers have Authorized Service Locations; these are your local electric motor rewind and repair businesses approved to carry out warranty services on behalf of the manufacturer.
 This allows for shorter warranty claim times and faster repairs, as you won't have to send your motor to the manufacturer's location in the US or even further.
 You'll likely be working with an Authorized Service Location when making a warranty claim on your failed motor.

 Your Authorized Service Location will complete an inspection of the failed motor and advise if the damage is covered under warranty or not.
 Unfortunately, if your motor has failed due to overload damage, it will not be covered under warranty.
 Manufacturers have it written into their warranty documentation that they will not cover damages due to overload, the only exception being if a manufacturer defect caused the overload.
+When we receive a warranty request and inspect the motor, we’ll do our best to tell you why the motor failed so that you can avoid overload moving forward.

 Manufacturers have been advancing motor and control technology for decades to find a solution to overload failures.
 You'll find ratings on your motor nameplate like service factorthat tell you the exact allowable limits for overload, along with other motor control technology and relays that help avoid overload damage.
 When you're running your motor with these manufacturer measures in place, your motor will be within the warranty coverage.